qwezertino/qwz_npcguards/README.md

 ```

 ## COMMANDS
  - `/storegangs` - Gets all yours gangs from the `/qb-core/shared/gangs.lua` and save it into DB with all NEUTRAL relations between each other
+ - `/relmenu` - Shows an Control Menu with buttons to create, update and delete fractions with relations
  - `/createrel` - Show a menu to create a NEW gang (or fraction) with some new custom relations to all another gangs
  - `/updaterel` - Show a menu to update a gang (or fraction) with relations
  - `/deleterel` - Show a menu to delete a gang and removes all relations to it